Royce-33/BankersAlgorithm/README.md

 * Available resources are inputted by the user via command line
 * Handles manual resource request and release commands
     * Command structure follows the pattern of:
-        * "RQ x x x x ... x" -> where the number of x's is the number of resources
+        * "RQ x x x ... x" -> where the number of x's is the number of resources
-        * "RL x x x x ... x" -> where the number of x's is the number of resources
+        * "RL x x x ... x" -> where the number of x's is the number of resources
 * "Status" command displays maximum, allocated and needed resources for each customer as well as the resources available to all of them
 * "Run" command runs the safe sequence algorithm with the system in its current state